Code:

 Results

 A methodology for the development, operation and monitoring of innovation platforms for the adaptation of agriculture to climate change and the reduction of GHG emissions was validated with the participation of local network members.
-It includes indicators of the articulation between actors, the increase of farmers’ knowledge about climate change and the trade-offs between production, adaptation and mitigation.
+It includes indicators of the coordination between actors, the increase of farmers’ knowledge about climate change and the trade-offs between production, adaptation and mitigation.
 The methodology developed, described in a manual, will facilitate collaboration between farmers and researchers to promote, through innovation, sustainable and resilient agriculture adapted to climate variability at the local level.
 Some results of simulation and testing of technologies in farms are:

 • 30% more producers with a good understanding of climate change